Where is My Home?

 - Ask the students to form a circle.
 In the middle of the circle, spread out the habitat pictures.

 - Hold up a picture of an animal.
 Place the animal in a habitat that is not the animal’s habitat.
 Ask the students if the animal would be able to survive in the habitat.
 Have student do a brief think-pair-share to explain their answer.
 Allow a few students to share their answers aloud.
 Record their ideas on the whiteboard.

 Guided Practice(10 minutes)

 - Encourage students to help you place the remaining animals in the correct habitat, using the sentence frame to share their answers aloud.

 Independent working time(20 minutes)

 - Ask students to go back to their seats.

 - Pass out the Animal Habitats Match-Up worksheet, pencils, and coloring utensils.

 - Explain to the students that they need to draw a line from the habitat to the animal that lives there.
 Model an example.

-- Enrichment: Students who need a challenge can complete the Animal Habitats Coloring sheet.
+Enrichment: Students who need a challenge can complete the Animal Habitats Coloring worksheet.
 Encourage them to use detailed pictures with labels.

-- Support: Students who need extra reinforcement of the concept can match the animal pictures to the habitats (that you used during teacher modeling/guided instruction).
-When they are finished they should be able to finish their matching sheet.
+Support: Students who need extra reinforcement of the concept can match the animal pictures to the habitats (that you used during teacher modeling/guided instruction).
+When they are finished, they should be able to finish the Animal Habitats Match-Up worksheet.

 - During teacher modeling and guided practice, pay attention to students who are able to explain the reason for putting an animal on a specific habitat.
 Make note of students who struggle.